NETWAYS/foreman-training/provisioning/05_discovery.md

     # foreman-installer --enable-foreman-plugin-discovery --foreman-plugin-discovery-install-images=true
     # service httpd restart

+If the trainer provides a local copy of the image add the parameter --foreman-plugin-discovery-source-url and the provided URL.

 ### Adjust and deploy the PXE default configuration

 Navigate to "Hosts > Provisioning Templates" and click on "Build PXE Default" to deploy the "PXELinux global default"